 The Betsy Ross Flag

-Betsy Ross is credited with designing the first flag for a young United States in 1776.
+Betsy Ross is credited with designing the first flag for the new nation in 1776.
 Her design included alternating red and white stripes and 13 white stars arranged in a circle on a blue background.
 On June 14, 1777, the Second Continental Congress adopted her flag and thereby established Flag Day.

 The Betsy Ross Flag no longer exists, but you can find a replica and learn more about Betsy Ross's contributions to American history at the Betsy Ross House, which also serves as the headquarters for Flag Day celebrations in Philadelphia.
 The home where Ross purportedly stitched together the first flag has tours with actors in colonial period costumes.